-Branden Sarkissian, Asset Manager
+Branden Sarkissian, Project Manager

 Branden comes from a background in asset management for large banks.
 At JP Morgan Chase, he worked in the special credits group, managing about 90 properties with a portfolio value of $100 million.
 After joining Citibank, he took on exclusively low-income housing, managing a 300 million-dollar portfolio of almost 200 properties, He maintained relationships with 20 companies like ours.
 We are thrilled that he has decided to apply his skills in the non-profit sector.
 He is a LEED Green Associate.

-Sophie Rubin, Office Manager and Communications Director
+Sophie Rubin, Assistant Project Manager

 Nyantara Narasimhan, Transit Hub Manager